babylonlabs-io/babylon-benchmark/README.md

 ### The data generation CLI (dgd)

-Data generation CLI is built from part of Babylon auxiliary programs (vigilante, btc-staker, finality provider) and is able to create activated delegations and send finality votes, basically simulating what auxiliary programs are doing.
+Data generation CLI is built partly from the Babylon auxiliary programs (vigilante, btc-staker, finality provider) and is able to create activated delegations and send finality votes, basically simulating what auxiliary programs are doing.

 It starts a bitcoind, node0 and node1 docker containers, where node0 and node1 are Babylon validator nodes,